PreternaturalAI/preternatural-github-actions/README.md

 1. Triggers on push events for all branches.
 2. Sets up the macOS environment.
 3. Checks out the repository.
-4. Sets up caching for the derived data to speed up subsequent builds.
-5. Runs the Preternatural build command with specific options:
+4. Runs the Preternatural build command with the following options:
-   - Uses the latest stable Xcode version
+   - Uses Xcode version 16
    - Builds for all platforms
-   - Specifies a derived data path
-6. If the build fails, it clears the derived data and retries the build.

-This example showcases error handling and optimization techniques to ensure robust builds in your CI/CD pipeline.

 ## Notes

 - The action automatically sets up the specified Xcode version before running the Preternatural command.
+- Derived data is cached separately for each Xcode version to optimize build times.
+- The action uses Homebrew to install the Preternatural CLI.
 - For detailed information on Xcode version specification, refer to the [setup-xcode action documentation](https://github.com/marketplace/actions/setup-xcode-version).